Tourism in Croatia: Central and Northern Croatia

-The northern part, with the hilly area of Zagorje and Međimurje, is dotted with castles and spas, and the old city of Varaždin.
-In Međimurje, there are spas and facilities for recreation in Vučkovec and around Sveti Martin na Muri, both in the northern part of the county and near the Mura.
-There are also more than 200 clubs for various sporting and recreational activities such as mountaineering, fishing, bowling, CB radio, parachuting and flying small aircraft, including unpowered gliders and powered hang gliders.
-Hunting also attracts numerous hunters in low game and birds.
+The northern part, with the hilly area of Zagorje and Međimurje, maintains castles and spas, and the old city of Varaždin.
+In Međimurje, there are mineral springs in Vučkovec and around Sveti Martin na Muri, both in the northern part of the county and near the Mura.

-In Čakovec Castle, there is a Međimurje County Museum and an art gallery.
+In Čakovec Castle, are the Međimurje County Museum and an art gallery.
 In the chapel of Sveta Jelena in Šenkovec, and in the Church of St Jerome in Štrigova, there are Baroque frescoes of Ivan Ranger dating between 1776 and 1786.
-Prelog is home to the beautiful Church of St James, built in 1761.
+Prelog is home to the Church of St James, built in 1761.

-Varaždin, with its monuments and artistic heritage, represents the best preserved and richest urban complex in continental Croatia.
-The Varaždin Old Town (fortress) is a medieval defensive building.
-Construction began in the 14th century, and in the following century the rounded towers, typical of Gothic architecture in Croatia, were added.
-Varaždin's Cathedral, a former Jesuit church, was built in 1647, has a baroque entrance, 18th-century altar, and paintings.
-Among festivals, the annual Špancir Fest begins at the end of August (lasts for 10 days).
-At this time the city welcomes artists, street performers, musicians and vendors for what is called 'the street walking festival'.
-Varaždin is also the host of the "Radar festival", which hosts concerts at the end of summer.
-It has already hosted musical stars such as Bob Dylan, Carlos Santana, the Animals, Manic Street Preachers, Solomon Burke among others.
+Varaždin is in continental Croatia.
+The Varaždin Old Town (a fortress) is a medieval defensive building originating in the 14th century.
+Varaždin's Cathedral, a former Jesuit church, was built in 1647, 18th-century altar, and paintings.
+Varaždin is the host of the "Radar festival", which hosts concerts at the end of summer.

 The Marian shrine of Marija Bistrica is the country's largest pilgrimage spot.
 Hundreds of thousands of pilgrims visit the site every year where the 14th-century church has stood.
 The church is known for the statue known as Black Madonna with Child, dating to the Ottoman invasion in the 16th century when the statue was hidden in the church and then lost for decades until its discovery.
 Behind the church is the process of "the Way of the Cross", in which pilgrims begin the trek that leads to Calvary Hill.
 Pope John Paul II visited the site in 1998 in his second tour of Croatia.
 Central Croatia has some natural highlights, such as the Lonjsko Polje Nature Park.
-The southwest area is known for its forests and wilderness.
-Baroque churches are found throughout the area, along with other cultural architecture.